Orthopedic Didactic Program

 The Orthopedic Surgery didactic program at Henry Ford Hospital consists of a full schedule of lectures, discussions, and review of orthopedic basic sciences and clinical concepts.
 The program includes:

-Wednesday Conference: Three hour protected time (8-11 a.m.) following Grand Rounds.
+Wednesday Conference: Two hour protected time (7:30-9:30 a.m.) following Grand Rounds.
 Typically, two hours of lectures provided by staff surgeons and residents and one hour in the cadaver lab.
 Cadaveric dissections are performed in advance by rotating groups of residents.
 Anatomy is focused on surgical approaches and clinical application.

-Friday Surgical Skills Lab: Protected time (6:45-9 a.m.) focused on developing orthopedic surgical skills with cadaveric and sawbones labs.
-One hour fracture conference with staff orthopedic trauma surgeons 2-3 times per month.
+Friday Surgical Skills Lab: Protected time (6:30-8:30 a.m.) focused on developing orthopedic surgical skills with cadaveric and sawbones labs.
+One-hour fracture conference with staff orthopedic trauma surgeons 2-3 times per month.